MARAEROA SCHOOL VALUES

 We feel safe and strong with everyone around me.

 “We are the student council of Maraeroa School.
-There are 11 of us.
 We help our school.

 Our job is to listen to other children’s ideas and share our ideas with them.
 We talk to children and work with teachers and our Principal to make action.

-We have meetings and figure out from other children and adults what they want to get done around our school.
-Right now we are working on making a bike track for our school.”
+We have meetings and figure out from other children and adults what they want to get done around our school.”

 What is PB4L?